mariomui/_dataview-views-and-macros/_dataview-views-and-macros.md

 ## About

 This [[folder-page,vis-Noteshippo,]] describes the files that should be housed inside this folder.
 It describes the types of files that should be classified as a [[Partial-dataview,vis-Noteshippo]] , or a [[macro]].
-Mostly, the files are a sandbox for pages with views powered by [[Dataview-plugin,ad-finem-ObsidianMD]].
+Mostly, the files are a sandbox for pages with views powered by [[C_library_notes/inbox-list-of-plugins,b.t.-ObsidianMD-app,etc/Dataview-plugin,b.t.-ObsidianMD-app,]].

 Any subfolders will also be described here.